 When you combine a cold with dry winter air, you have the perfect formula for nosebleeds.

-Allergies can also
+Allergies can also cause problems,

-membranes and contribute to nosebleeds.
+and contribute to nosebleeds.

 An injury to the nose may cause bleeding and isn't usually cause for alarm.
 If